 Public-facing file transfer servers allow business data into your internal systems.
 Unfortunately, they can also be used as entry points for malware.
 Infected files that are uploaded unto your file transfer server can put your internal systems at risk.

-You can mitigate this threat by deploying an automated file upload virus scan.
+You can mitigate this threat by deploying an utomated file upload virus scan.
 This will allow you to inspect each uploaded file for malware and then take whatever action is needed to eliminate the threat before it reaches the inner zones of your computing environment.

 For this tutorial, we used the Windows version of Kaspersky Small Office Security 4 and JSCAPE MFT Server, our platform-independent managed file transfer server that supports various file transfer protocols, including FTP, FTPS, SFTP, AS2, OFTP, HTTPS and others.